The ‘Mosborough against fracking’ group has raised concerns today over fracking taking place in Sheffield in the near future.

 Alan Finney a member of the group, got involved after he was approached by a land agent to ask if they could carry out seismic testing in his field, he raised concerns over the potential impact fracking could have on local residents.

-Although no areas of Mosborough have been selected for fracking the group claims people have been approached to allow seismic testing to be carried out.
+Although no areas of Mosborough have been selected for fracking, the group claims people in the area have been approached to allow seismic testing to be carried out.

 So far only one well has been fracked in the UK.
 Preese Hall in Lancashire was fracked in 2011 but has been blamed by many for causing two minor earthquakes in the area later that year.